restaumatic/bambik/doc/InShort.md

 # 4. Invariants - subclass of profunctors

-When describing the structure of data, profunctors we use are specific class of profunctors where input and output types are the same...
+When describing the structure of data, profunctors we use are specific class of profunctors where input and output types are the same.
-Invariant optics seems more handy yet equally expressive (in our case) than profuncor optics.
+Invariant optics seems more handy at the cost of expressivity.
+Still, in our case, invariant optics represent reasonable trade-off.

-Let's pick invariant optics and use them instead of data representation.
+Let's pick then invariant optics and use them instead of data representation.

 # 5. Representation independence